 Acceleration and Power

 The BMW 5-Series is offered with a choice of three engines, and the big news for 2012 is the introduction of a new engine on the 528i.
 Unlike the 2011 model, which featured an inline six-cylinder engine, the 2012 528i carries a 2.0-liter turbocharged four-cylinder engine under its hood.
 Just like the outgoing six-cylinder, the new turbocharged four generates 240 horsepower, but it also offers 30 additional pound-feet of torque.
-So far, reviewers are generally impressed with the new engine’s power, although one test driver comments that the new four-cylinder 5-Series was sluggish at times.
+Reviewers are generally impressed with the new engine’s power, although one test driver comments that the new four-cylinder 5-Series is sluggish at times.

 If you’re looking for more power, BMW continues to offer the 300-horsepower 535i, which features a turbocharged, 3.0-liter inline six-cylinder engine.
 Additionally, the top-of-the-line 550i uses a 4.4-liter, turbocharged V8, which generates 400 horsepower.
-Many critics note that it is more powerful and more fuel-efficient than the V8 offered in the 2010 5-Series, and those who have tested it appreciate its refined, powerful demeanor.
+Many critics note that it is more powerful and more fuel-efficient than the V8 offered in the 2010 5-Series, and they appreciate its refined, powerful demeanor.

 The 528i comes with an eight-speed automatic transmission, while the 535i and 550i are available with either a six-speed manual transmission (the last stick-shift offered in the class of luxury large cars) or an eight-speed automatic.
 Reviewers are generally pleased with the automatic transmission, although a few say that it doesn’t always shift gears as quickly as they expected.
 An optional sport automatic transmission adds paddle shifters to the automatic.
 BMW’s xDrive all-wheel drive system is also available on all models.